The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 The restless Universe introduces you to major achievements and figures in the history of physics, from Copernicus to Einstein and beyond.
-The route from classical to quantum physics will be laid out for you without recourse to challenging mathematics but with the fundamental features of theories and discoveries described in sufficient detail to whet your appetite for further physics study.
+The route from classical to quantum physics will be laid out for you in this free course without recourse to challenging mathematics but with the fundamental features of theories and discoveries described in sufficient detail to whet your appetite for further physics study.

-- explain the meaning of all the emboldened terms introduced in this unit;
+- explain the meaning of all the emboldened terms introduced in this course

 - comment on some of the philosophical issues that are raised by the study of physics.

 - 1 Physics and the physical world

 - 2.2 The clockwork Universe

 - 2.5 The uncertain Universe

 - 2.6 Closing items

 - 3 Appendix: Some highlights of physics